What is decentralized finance (DeFi)?

 The protocol for this decentralized autonomous organization works like this:

-• If the price of $ETH drops, the CDP of a user is automatically closed to ensure the network has enough capital locked against the borrowed tokens.
+• If the price of ETH drops, the CDP of a user is automatically closed to ensure the network has enough capital locked against the borrowed tokens.
+This can be prevented by putting in more ETH or taking out less DAI in the first place.

-• $ETH can be claimed by paying back the amount, with the addition of a small fee.
+• ETH can be claimed by paying back the amount, with the addition of a small fee.

 Prediction markets